C-Logesh-Perumal-29/C_L_P_Food_Classification_/README.md

-# C_L_P_Food_Classification_
+# Food Classification
-Identifying food items using an image in various applications.
-An approach has been presented to classify images  of food using convolutional neural networks are the most popular and extensively used in image classification techniques.
+In numerous applications, the process of recognizing food items through images has become essential.
+A novel methodology has been introduced to categorize food images by leveraging convolutional neural networks (CNNs), which stand out as the most prevalent and widely employed techniques for image classification.